hanszt/advent-of-code/advent-of-code-2024/README.md

 ## Blog

+All the solution where a source is referenced, I didn't solve myself or at least not fully.

 Day 9 part 1: I was off by one.
 The stop condition was wrong which got me stuck Day 10 part 1: Eventually solved.
 Also viewed Elizarov's solution Day 10 part 2: Viewed solution of Elizarov.
 Not solved myself.
 Only refactored

+Mainly credits for Roman Elizarov for his amazing work!

 ---